 Additionally it is also to conduct space-to-ground laser communications experiments.

-The satellite is to be launched in 2017 on a CZ-3B/G2 rocket from Xichang.
+The satellite was launched in April 2017 on a CZ-3B/G2 rocket from Xichang.

 |Power:||2 deployable solar arrays, batteries|